 ADCET Webinar: Beyond graduation: Long-term socioeconomic outcomes amongst equity students

-ADCET in partnership with the National Centre for Student Equity in Higher Education (NCSEHE) looks forward to bringing you this webinar presented by Dr Wojtek Tomaszewski from the University of Queensland.
+ADCET in partnership with the National Centre for Student Equity in Higher Education (NCSEHE) were joined by Dr Wojtek Tomaszewski from the University of Queensland in presenting this webinar.

 Research consistently shows that higher-education participation has positive impacts on individual outcomes.
 However, few studies explicitly consider differences in these impacts by students’ equity status, and those which do fail to examine graduate trajectories over the long run, non-labour outcomes and relative returns.